-A knowledge management tool empowers users to navigate a complicated tech stack.
-Also many knowledge management solutions have a promo bar, a place to highlight other products in the tech stack.
-Basically the KMS gives users one place to go to access information they need, which means less time they need to pull in IT for help.
-Even better some knowledge management solutions have SSO, that simplifies user management.
+A knowledge management tool empowers users to successfully navigate a complicated tech stack.
+Also, many knowledge management solutions have a promo bar, a place to highlight other products in the tech stack.
+Basically, the KMS gives users one place to go to access information they need, which means less time they need to pull in IT for help.
+Even better, some knowledge management solutions have SSO to simplify user management and access.

 2. Speed of IT Delivery and Time-to-Market

 Your team manages many processes that require tribal knowledge to complete.
 For example, consider all the questions your systems engineers ask themselves just to set-up a new user: Do we have workstations onsite I should use?
 Do I order a new one?
 Who do we order from?
 What are the configurations?
 How much memory do we need?
 Do we purchase a warranty?
 What software should I load locally?
 Do we have any Microsoft Office Licenses?
 Where are they?

 You’re going to need access to a lot of information to answer all those questions.